Scala (programming language): Lazy (non-strict) evaluation

 Evaluation is strict ("eager") by default.
 In other words, Scala evaluates expressions as soon as they are available, rather than as needed.
 However, it is possible to declare a variable non-strict ("lazy") with the lazy keyword, meaning that the code to produce the variable's value will not be evaluated until the first time the variable is referenced.
 Non-strict collections of various types also exist (such as the type Stream, a non-strict linked list), and any collection can be made non-strict with the view method.
 Non-strict collections provide a good semantic fit to things like server-produced data, where the evaluation of the code to generate later elements of a list (that in turn triggers a request to a server, possibly located somewhere else on the web) only happens when the elements are actually needed.

 Tail recursion

 Functional programming languages commonly provide tail call optimization to allow for extensive use of recursion without stack overflow problems.
-Limitations in Java bytecode complicate tail call optimization on the JVM.
+Limitations in JVM bytecode complicate tail call optimization on the JVM.
 In general, a function that calls itself with a tail call can be optimized, but mutually recursive functions cannot.
 Trampolines have been suggested as a workaround.
 Trampoline support has been provided by the Scala library with the object scala.util.control.TailCalls since Scala 2.8.0 (released 14 July 2010).
 A function may optionally be annotated with @tailrec, in which case it will not compile unless it is tail recursive.

 An example of this optimization could be implemented using the factorial definition.
 For instance, the recursive version of the factorial: